Bowel and Bladder Incontinence

 DEALING WITH INCONTINENCE

 People often find the psychological symptoms of incontinence are worse than the physical ones.
 The fear of having an "accident," the helpless feeling of not being in control, or the embarrassment of spotting clothing or creating an unpleasant odor tend to keep people who suffer from incontinence from getting out and freely enjoying life.
+If you think you have urinary incontinence, please consult with your doctor for proper diagnosis.
+Do not attempt to treat your urinary incontinence on your own.

 Very Light Incontinence